 Oak rain barrels are a different story altogether.
 Although usually $350+ (at least three times more expensive than plastic rain barrels), they’re a beautiful, durable, and timeless option.
 A properly cared for oak rain barrel can last someone a lifetime.

 The only major downside is the price.
 However, similarly to the stone/clay options above, plastic options that look like oak rain barrels exist: link.
+Additionally, you could paint an existing rain barrel (guide on how to paint them here).

 Galvanized Steel Rain Barrels

-It’s a stretch to call these containers “rain barrels”, as they look nothing like any of the other option.
+It’s a stretch to call these containers “rain barrels”, as they look nothing like any of the other options.
 It would be more apt to call them “water storage cisterns.”
 Here’s an example of them.

 As you can see, these typically have more industrial applications than the rain barrels we’ve covered so far.
 They’re more expensive, more durable, heavier, and can store as much as 5,000 gallons of water.